lebretou/Gesture-Nauts/README.md

 ### Division of labor

-We plan on working equally across X aspects of the project: (ps:大家可以随意在下面自己做的下面加小点的，就像 3 一样，concise 就行)
+We plan on working equally across X aspects of the project:

 1. Dataset generator: Chen Wei